Modern Country Style - Interior Design Guide

 -

-Limit rustic touches to a few key pieces, like a rough-hewn bench or weathered picture frames.
-Mix in modern elements, such as streamlined lighting, to avoid going too traditional.
+Limit rustic touches to just a few key elements, such as a rough-hewn bench or weathered picture frames.
+Combine modern aspects, like streamlined lighting, to steer clear of an overly traditional look.

 -